HB LEADERSHIP TEAM

 Greg Mortimer is an Australian mountaineer and has led close to 100 expeditions to Antarctica.
 He was one of the first two Australians to successfully climb Mount Everest.
 Greg trained as a geochemist and geologist, has worked as a survival-training instructor and as a Scientific Affairs Adviser for the New Zealand Antarctic Division.
 He is the recipient of a Medal of the Order of Australia (OAM) and three Australian Geographic Society medals.
 Greg’s calm and supportive guidance and wisdom have been central in making Homeward Bound a reality.

-2016 Alumni and Reflective Journaling Coordinator
+Reflective Journaling Coordinator

 Kate MacMaster is a knowledge explorer, enabler, and social change activist, and has worked cross-culturally over two dozen times in 15 countries across Asia Pacific, designing, implementing and evaluating capacity building and leadership programs for organisations across many sectors, including the international aid and development sector, the Australian Environment Movement, and the Defence and Intelligence communities.
 Kate’s work uses adult learning theory, critical reflective journaling, and participatory, collaborative approaches that enable people to work together and find their own solutions to problems, making the results sustainable and ensuring ownership.
 When Kate isn’t playing with her small children Maggie and Archie, or helping partner Phil to build their off-grid, sustainable home on their 300 acre wildlife refuge, Kate keeps occupied with a few other projects – Kate is the Founder and Director of Talk About Town: a conversation between climate communicators and rural Australian Communities; the Founding Director of Studio Wild: a fair trade space, a co-work hub and a community workshop space; and Founding Partner of Trader & Co: A Social Change Collective empowering rural Australians to meet, share, create.

-Visibility Program Coordinator and 2016 on-board leadership facilitator and coach
+2018 on-board visibility facilitator and coach

-Leadership Team and 2016 on-board logistics and communications
+2016 on-board logistics and communications

 Songqiao brings interdisciplinary and cross-cultural experience as a researcher, activist and entrepreneur working on global environmental sustainability issues such as food, water, and climate change.
 Driven by her 9-year-old dream, she raised $20,000 dollars in 2015 through crowdfunding for an advocacy trip to Antarctica and started the 2048 project to educate children about climate change and Antarctic conservation.
 She started actively campaigning on environmental justice and climate change as a researcher and youth delegate at UN climate change conferences in 2010.
 She has facilitated multi-stakeholder dialogues and built partnership between China-US, China-EU and BASIC countries climate organizations.
 In 2012, she helped build the environmental NGO International Rivers’ China office and strengthened its program on river protection in China through extensive field research and policy publications.
 Her ethnographic research along the Nu/Salween river has won a National Geographic Global Explorer grant.
 As a social entrepreneur, she has co-founded a healthy snacks brand in Beijing and has initiated or consulted for agriculture and food security projects in Sierra Leone, Ethiopia and Zimbabwe.
 She graduated summa cum laude from Mount Holyoke College and was a Gates Cambridge Scholar focusing on China’s role in the Arctic.
 She recently finished her MBA at University of Oxford as a Skoll Scholar.